4 Hot Healthcare Careers You’ve Probably Never Heard of

 Echocardiographers vary in their educational backgrounds – some finish a two-year Associate’s degree program, while others complete one of a few Bachelor’s degree programs in echocardiography available in the U.S. Other echocardiographers also receive on-the-job training in hospitals and clinics, but they generally tend to be professionals already working in a related field.
 Average salaries vary depending on experience, education and region, but the median salary is just under $62,000.

-Nurse anesthetists earn one of the highest average salaries of all the nursing professions, with a median salary of approximately $160,000.
+Nurse anesthetists earn one of the highest average salaries of all the nursing professions, with an average salary of approximately $195,000.
 To enter this highly desirable field, a candidate must have a Bachelor’s degree in Nursing (or its equivalent), complete an accredited nurse anesthetist program, and pass a national certification program.

 Cytotechnologists play an indispensable role in hospital and clinical settings as well as commercial laboratories.
 As laboratory professionals with specialized education and knowledge in cellular biology, they review cell specimens obtained from patients for indications of disease and illness.

 To enter the profession, budding cytotechnologists must complete a Bachelor’s degree in a related field (e.g., Biology, Chemistry), although some combination of education and on-the-job training may be available for those already in a related healthcare profession.
 Although not required, many employers prefer to hire cytotechnologists who are certified by a recognized professional association.
 The average salary exceeds $65,000, with some cytotechnologists earning more than $90,000.